josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Hiring the Executive Director.
 This would presumably be undertaken by the LLC Board once its membership is sufficiently well established.

 * Defining the operating procedures and administrative support for the Board.
 The Board will need to have processes defined for selecting a chair and conducting its work.
 The Board will also need to define how it would fulfill its transparency obligations to the community.

+* Defining the "significant materiality threshold", above which the Board must approve any contracts, expenditures, or other commitments.

 Once the Executive Director and any additional staff are hired, it would be expected for LLC to: